chauff/cse1500-web-transcripts/Assignment-3.md

 # Assignment 3 (2018/2019 edition)

-In the first part of this assignment, you will finally employ *CSS* to make your splash and game screen look good.
+In the first part of this assignment, you will employ *CSS* to make your splash and game screen look good.

-In the second part of this assignment, you will implement a number of smaller items, that each do not take a lot of time, but round off your application and showcase additional abilities of node.js and the modern browser.
+In the second part of this assignment, you will implement a number of smaller items (templating), that each do not take a lot of time, but round off your application and showcase additional abilities of node.js and the modern browser.

 ## 0. Preliminaries